buggyrace/buggy-race-about/docs/customising/users.md

 ### Placeholders and login message

-If you're running the buggy racing as part of an institution (such as a college), it can be confusing to students which username should be used on which website.
+If you're running the buggy racing project as part of an institution (such as a college), it can be confusing to students which username should be used on which website.
 You can set example placeholders for both the username and external usermname (if you're using it) with the config settings `USERNAME_EXAMPLE` and `EXT_USERNAME_EXAMPLE` respectively.

 You can also set a custom message that appears on the login page: see [how to set announcements](../running/announcements).